MaahinVPanchal/odoo-expert/README.md

 3. Set up the database schema by running the SQL commands in `src/sqls/init.sql`.

-4. Pull Odoo documentation:
+4. Create a `.env` file from the template and configure your environment variables:
     ```bash
+    cp .env.example .env
+    # Edit .env with your settings including ODOO_VERSIONS and SYSTEM_PROMPT
+    ```

+5. Pull Odoo documentation:
+    ```bash
     chmod +x pull_rawdata.sh
-    ./pull_rawdata.sh
+    ./pull_rawdata.sh  # Will use ODOO_VERSIONS from .env
     ```

-5. Convert RST to Markdown:
+6. Convert RST to Markdown:
     ```bash
     python main.py process-raw --raw-dir ./raw_data --output-dir ./markdown
     ```

-6. Process and embed documents:
+7. Process and embed documents:
     ```bash
     python main.py process-docs ./markdown
     ```

-7. Launch the chat interface:
+8. Launch the chat interface:
     ```bash
     python main.py serve --mode ui
     ```

-8. Launch the API:
+9. Launch the API:
     ```bash
     python main.py serve --mode api
     ```

-9. Access the UI at port 8501 and the API at port 8000
+10. Access the UI at port 8501 and the API at port 8000

-10. To sync with the latest changes in the Odoo documentation, run:
+11. To sync with the latest changes in the Odoo documentation, run:
     ```bash
     python main.py check-updates
     ```